This article originally appeared on VICE Austria

 It's not that simple.
 There's a clear belief among fascists that they shouldn't have sex with a black woman.
 But some people do, and convince themselves that it's OK because it's like "taming an animal" and so on.
 It's a very colonial way of thinking.

 Are neo-Nazis allowed to watch lesbian porn?

 I can't speak on behalf of everyone.
 In most cases, it's not really an issue.
-Of the entire gay community, lesbians are the most accepted among fascists.
-Toward the end of the 80s, there was a debate among Nazis about whether it was OK to be gay.
-Some neo-Nazis said they were willing to accept homosexuality as a private matter—as long as the comrade's accomplishments on other fronts aligned with the movement.
+Of the entire gay community, lesbians are the most accepted among neo-Nazis.
+Towards the end of the 80s, there was a debate among Nazis about whether it was OK to be gay.
+Some neo-Nazis said they were willing to accept homosexuality as a private matter – as long as the comrade's accomplishments on other fronts aligned with the movement.
 Of course, there are other groups that have a completely different approach to homosexuality.
 There were some skinheads who think women are so far inferior to men that they're not worth having sex with, so that's how they justify sleeping with each other.

 Is it dangerous for you to talk so openly about your time as a neo-Nazi?

-If they want to kill me then let them try.
-But overthinking it would be paralyzing—that's how intimidation works.
-All I want to do is focus on my studies.
+If they want to kill me they can try.
+But overthinking it would be paralysing – that's how intimidation works.

-I just laugh now when I get death threats on Facebook because I know those aren't the kind of people who would actually go through with it.
+I just laugh now when I get death threats on Facebook, because I know those aren't the kind of people who would actually go through with it.
 We've had people defect directly to Antifa.
 They're the most targeted.
-I once overheard someone suggest that we lock all dropouts in a house and set fire to it.
+I once heard someone suggest at a meeting that we lock all dropouts in a house and set fire to it.

 Are you still friends with anyone from that period of your life?